rapid7/insightconnect-plugins/mimecast/help.md

 # Version History

+* 4.1.1 - Fix bug where the connection test would sometimes pass even with invalid credentials
 * 4.1.0 - Update Get TTP URL Logs action to use pagination
 * 4.0.1 - Add example inputs
 * 4.0.0 - Update Get TTP URL Logs to allow for better URL filtering